jaehochang92/jaehochang.netlify/content/authors/admin/_index.md

 I earned bachelor’s and master’s degrees in Applied Statistics at Konkuk University under the supervision of professor Kyusang Yu.
 My ultimate professional goal is to be a scholar developing statistical methodologies for biomedicine.

-# _"ALL that failures, frustrations, and pain in my life turned out to be the resilience, hope, and refining."_

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->